-The posters on the wall say it all: teenage girls and their heroes of the time, David Soul and Paul Michael Glaser, the stars of Starsky & Hutch plant the so-called Enfield Poltergeist firmly in the late 1970s.
+The Starsky & Hutch posters on the wall featuring TV detectives David Soul and Paul Michael Glaser, anchor the Enfield Poltergeist to the late 1970s.

-Since the Daily Mirror broke the story in 1977, the remarkable events in Enfield’s Green Street became first the best recorded case of paranormal activity in Europe and then later a bogus, acrimonious sham.
+Soon after the Daily Mirror broke the story in 1977, what had been experienced by the Hodgson family was hailed as perhaps the best recorded case of paranormal activity in Europe.

-Only four months after Sky’s mini series ‘The Enfield Haunting’ was aired in the UK in 2015, filming started in California on ‘The Conjuring 2: The Enfield Poltergeist’, allegedly based on the experiences of the American ghost hunters Ed & Lorraine Warren.
-Filming switched to London two months later.
+There were various TV documentaries, Sky’s mini series ‘The Enfield Haunting’ was aired in the UK in 2015, filming started in California on ‘The Conjuring 2: The Enfield Poltergeist’, allegedly based on the experiences of the American ‘ghost hunters’ Ed & Lorraine Warren.

-Graham kept in contact with the Hodgsons and took some great pictures, including the one above which shows Janet, the younger of the two girls and the one most affected.
+The Mirror remained in contact with the Hodgsons and Graham took some superb pictures, including the one above which shows Janet, the younger of the two girls, and the one most affected.

-Although all three of us were keen to help the family, we also hoped to be able to report the story.
-This we did and a piece appeared on pages one and two of the Mirror on 10 September 1977.
-Follow this link to see the original, but scroll down until you see the headline ‘The house of strange happenings’.
+Although the three of us were keen to help the family, we were there for a story.
+A piece appeared on pages one and two of the Daily Mirror on 10 September 1977.
+Follow this link to see the original, but scroll down until you see the headline ‘The house of strange happenings.’

-This was quite a breakthrough.
-Our story was believed to be the first paranormal tale to appear since 1929 when the Mirror was famously duped by the charlatan psychic Harry Price at what he dubbed to be the most haunted house in England, Borley Rectory near Sudbury in Essex.
+It was the first paranormal tale to appear in the Mirror since 1929 when the paper was famously duped by the charlatan-psychic Harry Price at what he said was the most haunted house in England, Borley Rectory near Sudbury in Essex.

-Janet and her sister later admitted to some fakery, but there is no doubt that unexplained things happened, although not to the extent that TV mini series or feature films might have you believe.
+Graham and I had no idea that we’d still be talking about what happened at Green Street all these years later.
+Unexplained things did happen, although not to the extent that TV mini series or feature films would have you believe.

-The last attempt to introduce some unbiased logic was a book published in 2019: The Enfield Poltergeisit Tapes (pictured right) written by Dr Melvyn Willin who was the custodian of the recordings relating to the case.
-Have read and make up your own mind.
+The last attempt to introduce some unbiased logic was a book published in 2019: The Enfield Poltergeist Tapes (pictured right) written by Dr Melvyn Willin who was the custodian of the recordings relating to the case.
+Have a read and make up your own mind.